-I think I need to hire a ghostwriter to explain centuries-old Hampi, because I know I can’t do this place justice.
-If you feel like skipping my awesome intro (you really shouldn’t), I have listed half way down the page eight things to do in Hampi during your trip.
+I think I need to hire a writer to explain centuries-old Hampi, because I know I can’t do this place justice.
+It’s seriously one of the top places to visit in India and home to some incredible landmarks.
+I’ve been back TWICE, once with goMowgli and another with my parents.
+If you feel like skipping my awesome intro (you really shouldn’t), I have listed halfway down the page eight things to do in Hampi during your trip.
 There are actually so many things to do in Hampi that you’ll want to extend your time here!

 It’s like walking on a movie set or as if you’ve teleported back in time.
 The GIANT boulders scattered around Hampi had me day-dreaming about dinosaurs jumping around on them while the palm trees swayed overhead.
 The mass quantity of intricate towering Hindu temples on barren sandy land had me envisioning Shiva wandering around having a smoke.